By Pete Cataldo

 You don’t even realize that you’re taking in all of these messages from random people.

-Most of those messages are potentially damaging to your mental health as you devolve into nonstop comparison, arguing or going down the deeply problematic red pill rabbit hole.
+Most of those messages are potentially damaging to your mental health as you devolve into nonstop comparison, arguing, or going down the deeply problematic red pill rabbit hole.

 What if, instead, you were more intentional with the words you read every single day?